sturzflaviu/stylish_template/README.md

 # How to run this project
 1. Clone repository
 2. Make sure to have installed node.js
+3. Install gulp globally
-3. Run in command line inside project directory: 'npm install'
+4. Run in command line inside project directory: 'npm install' 5 Run gulp default to compile scss